Elihu Salazar Espinosa

 Where do you see yourself in five year’s time?

 I would like to have my own company.
 In five year's time I will be 39 and I think it would be a great time to create a network and start working more in a psychological aspect of Fashion.
-I would love to be a freelancer of both design and consumer behavior or trend analysis.
+I would love to be a freelancer of both design and consumer behaviour or trend analysis.
 But as a fashion professional, I would always keep the door open for an interesting company and position.
 All I want is to be able to do something that I enjoy and that I feel passionate about.